ros2/rclc/rclc/README.md

 #### Example real-time embedded application use-case

-With seqential execution the co-operative scheduling of tasks within a process can be modeled.
+With sequential execution the co-operative scheduling of tasks within a process can be modeled.
 The trigger condition is used to periodically activate the process which will then execute all callbacks in a pre-defined order.
 Data will be communicated using the LET-semantics.
 Every Executor is executed in its own tread, to which an appropriate priority can be assigned.